Yes, Dirty Fried Rice: A combination of fried rice and dirty rice. Chinese and Cajun together to form the best Slimming Fried Rice ever!

 Food often reminds us of places we’ve been in times past.
 We had dirty rice whilst on a business trip to the US & it got us thinking… could we combine dirty rice with fried rice?
 You bet we can!

-Technically speaking – this Slimming World Syn Free Dirty Rice isn’t “dirty rice” in the traditional sense.
+Technically speaking – this Dirty Fried Rice isn’t “dirty rice” in the traditional sense.

 It lacks the chicken livers that dirty rice would usually call for.
-Feel free to add them in, we just didn’t fancy putting them in.
+Feel free to add them, we just didn’t fancy putting them in.

 This post contains affiliate links.
 Find out what this means.

 This recipe is really simple to make, and the majority of it is done in a frying pan.

 If you don’t have a decent frying pan, it’s a great investment.
 You will be able to use it for lots of our recipes!

 We recommend one with a lid, like this one on Amazon.

 Want to see how you make this Syn Free Dirty Fried Rice?
 Watch the video!